 The School of Design at CMU is a longtime leader in doctoral design education in North America and launched an expanded program for doctoral studies in fall 2014.
-The School now offers three types of doctoral degrees: a Doctorate of Design (DDes) and a full-time PhD, and a part-time PhD within three areas of research foci:
+The School now offers two types of doctoral degrees: a Doctorate of Design (DDes) and a full-time PhD within three areas of research foci:

 - Practice Redirection

 - Transition Design

 Our Doctoral Degree Programs are Research Degrees, based upon a process in which faculty and peers assist candidates in the creation of new knowledge about the nature and practice of design.

 A research degree program is different to other kinds of taught degree programs where faculty members are the knowledge-content experts.
 The reason someone undertakes research is to find out things beyond what academics currently know.
 As a doctoral candidate, you will become the expert, and so it is expected that your faculty will learn as much from you as you do from them.